 But what’s staggering is that the number of lethal overdoses has increased 6 fold since 1999.
 In not even two decades, we’ve managed to up the death rate of a form of medicine by 600%.
 Not only that, but at this point in time it’s estimated around 2~million Americans are addicted to some form of opioids.
 And many of those addicts will go on to become heroin users in the future, due to the depletion of their supply or their addictions becoming to taxing financially to support.

 Thus we’re seeing an entirely new wave of heroin users; former patients prescribed opioids that aren’t exclusive to minorities in suburban neighborhoods.
 That means people are becoming addicted to opioids through their legal use—having been prescribed by a doctor—and then becoming heroin addicts once their fix becomes too difficult to obtain.
 After all, opioids and opiates allot nearly an identical high.
 Don’t believe us?
 Would it shock you to know that currently 4/5 heroin addicts first began with prescription medication?
 Ten years ago it was 1/5.

 Just When We Thought the Problem Couldn’t Get Worse: Enter Fentanyl.

 To only add fuel to the fire, fentanyl has hit the market.
-Fentanly is an opioid that’s 50 times stronger than heroin and 100 times stronger than heroin.
-Developed as a medication to assist patients deal with immeasurable amounts of pain—usually prescribed to late stage cancer patients—now labs in China are replicating the molecular structure of the drug and shipping it here, where dealers mix it into their preexisting drugs (heroin, cocaine, counterfeit prescription pills, etc.).
+Fentanyl is an opioid that’s 50 times stronger than heroin and 100 times stronger than heroin.
+Developed as a medication to assist patients deal with immeasurable amounts of pain—usually prescribed to late-stage cancer patients—now labs in China are replicating the molecular structure of the drug and shipping it here, where dealers mix it into their preexisting drugs (heroin, cocaine, counterfeit prescription pills, etc.).

 How Do We Stop This Problem?